SkylineCommunications/dataminer-docs/connector-help/connector_help/2WCOM MPX-1g.md

 ## How to use

-**General Page:**The General Page provides a comprehensive list of general system information and details about its interfaces.
+The element created with this connector has the following data pages:

-**Internet Eth Status:**Monitor the real-time status of interfaces on the Internet Eth Status table.
+- **General**: Provides a comprehensive list of general system information and details about its interfaces.

-**RDS and Stereo Encoder Pages:**Dedicated pages for in-depth information about Stereo and RDS functionalities.
+- **Internet Eth Status**: Allows you to monitor the real-time status of interfaces in the Internet Eth Status table.
-**Interface Settings Page:**Allows for interface settings customization on this page.
-Contains subpages housing DTE, GPI, and GPO tables for more control.
+- **RDS** and **Stereo Encoder**: Dedicated pages with in-depth information about stereo and RDS functionalities.

-**Network Settings Page:**Configure essential aspects on the Network Settings page.
-Monitors Ctrl, Data1, and Data2 Services tables.
-Also it's possible to configure and monitor the TCP/IP, NTP, and External APIs connections.
+- **Interface Settings**: Allows you to customize interface settings.
+Contains subpages with DTE, GPI, and GPO tables for more control.
-**Alarms Page:**Access alarms related to Hardware, Networks, External Clock, Inputs, Outputs, UECP Data Sources, and UECP MECs on this dedicated page.
+- **Network Settings**: Allows you to configure essential network settings.
+You can monitor the Ctrl, Data1, and Data2 Services tables, as well as configure and monitor the TCP/IP, NTP, and External APIs connections.

-**Device Status Page:**Comprehensive view of the device's power units and NTP status through the Device Status page.
+- **Alarms**: Displays alarms related to Hardware, Networks, External Clock, Inputs, Outputs, UECP Data Sources, and UECP MECs.

-**Web Interface Page:**Directly access the Web UI environment through the Web Interface page.
+- **Device Status**: Provides a comprehensive overview of the power units and NTP status of the device.